transloadit/uppy/website/src/docs/stores.md

  - `DefaultStore`, a simple object-based store.
  - `ReduxStore`, a store that uses a key in a Redux store.

-There are also some third party stores:
+There are also some third-party stores:

  - [uppy-store-ngrx](https://github.com/rimlin/uppy-store-ngrx/), keeping Uppy state in a key in an [Ngrx](https://github.com/ngrx/platform) store for use with Angular.

-## Using Stores
+## Using stores

 To use a store, pass an instance to the [`store` option](/docs/uppy#store-defaultstore) in the Uppy constructor: